SGpp/DisCoTec/README.md

 1. Since data connections to the HLRS are not possible without using ssh tunnels, we set them up in advance.
-Run `ssh -R  9998:localhost:9999 username@eslogin002.hww.de` from helium, to log in to HLRS while creating an ssh tunnel.
+Run `ssh -R  9998:localhost:9999 username@eslogin002.hww.de` from helium to log in to HLRS while creating an ssh tunnel.

 2. Adjust the parameter files on HLRS and helium to fit the simulation.
 Use